LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

       [else (void)])
 ```

-In the case of `class:super`, the mutator simply removes calls to `super-new`, causing them to no longer instantiate the superclass.
+In the case of `class:super`, the mutator simply removes calls to
+`super-new`, causing the class to no longer instantiate the superclass.

 > - The paper says that the experiment uses 72,192 sampled scenarios (line 802).